getting the help when you need it mostSCHEDULE YOUR APPOINTMENT

 3. More distant next of kin.

 When there is no will in place or there are serious questions about the legitimacy of a will, it is not uncommon for disputes to arise.
-Our compassionate Schertz, TX probate lawyers have the skills and experience needed to handle cases involving probate without a will and other issues of intestate succession.
+Our compassionate probate lawyers serving the citizens of Schertz, TX have the skills and experience needed to handle cases involving probate without a will and other issues of intestate succession.
 If you have any questions or concerns about your legal rights or the probate process, we are here to help.

 discuss your case with our schertz, tx